jdossgollin/blog/_posts/2018-10-31-paraguay-floods.md

 </p>

 Although we hypothesized specifically that this could happen during El Niño years during the summer (December-February), a dipole pattern like the one we identified was active during the current floods.
-The dipole during the current floods appears to be shifted somewhat to the South and East of our sketch (no more than five degrees or so) and again the background mechanism is different.
+The dipole during the current floods appears to be shifted somewhat to the South and East of our sketch (no more than five degrees or so).
 Nonetheless, it **may** have contributed to the rainfall that we observed.

+## Wrapping Up

+Thanks for reading this far!
+A few more points in case you're interested

-## Further Research
+### Further Research

 It wouldn't be fair for me to write a whole post without leaving some space for future reading and future work!
-I'm putting these up in part because I hope that a meteorologist who understands weather far better than I do will look at some of these and say either "duh, of course that's true" or "nope don't waste your time chasing that lead"!

-- For more about the relationship between the South American Low-Level Jet and rainfall, see [Marengo 2004](http://journals.ametsoc.org/doi/abs/10.1175/1520-0442%282004%29017%3C2261%3ACOTLJE%3E2.0.CO%3B2){:target="_blank"}  or [Saulo 2007](http://journals.ametsoc.org/doi/abs/10.1175/MWR3317.1){:target="_blank"}.
+- For more about the relationship between the South American Low-Level Jet and rainfall, see [this excellent website](http://www.eumetrain.org/satmanu/CMs/Sallj/index.htm){:target="blank} [Marengo 2004](http://journals.ametsoc.org/doi/abs/10.1175/1520-0442%282004%29017%3C2261%3ACOTLJE%3E2.0.CO%3B2){:target="_blank"}  or [Saulo 2007](http://journals.ametsoc.org/doi/abs/10.1175/MWR3317.1){:target="_blank"}.
 There are lots more and I can't do them all justice.
 - I've talked about the low-level jet, but it's part of a complex system that has been examined through a variety of other perspectives.
 Some people have considered this region as part of a Monsoon system ([Marengo 2012](http://doi.wiley.com/10.1002/joc.2254){:target="_blank"}).
-Others have looked at the South American Convergence Zone  [Jones 2018](https://www.nature.com/articles/s41612-018-0050-8){:target="_blank"}.
+Others have looked at the South Atlantic Convergence Zone  [Jones 2018](https://www.nature.com/articles/s41612-018-0050-8){:target="_blank"}.
 All perspectives seem insightful at this point.
 - The relationship identified between the dipole pattern in the Atlantic and the low-level jet remains a hypothesis (and a vaguely stated one at that).
 We don't have enough data yet to determine how strong this link is but maybe someday we will!
 - Maybe that persistent low to the South-West of South America really matters here?

+### Thanks and Disclaimers

+- This is a blog post, not an academic paper, so it's likely that I have made some mistakes in the analysis.
+If you find any, please [contact me](mailto:james.doss-gollin@columbia.edu)!
+- Thanks to [NOAA ESRL](https://www.esrl.noaa.gov/psd/data/composites/day/){:target="_blank"} for making it easy to build plots!
+- This is a living post and I plan to update it in the coming weeks as I get feedback from a few colleagues.
+You can find all versions of this post [on my GitHub](https://github.com/jdossgollin/jdossgollin.github.io).

 ### Footnotes